This little unit was my first attempt at building a 'usable' laser scanner. I obtained it from

 But there are better scanners still...

-motors, the driver electronics board, and a computer interface.
-Sold by a
+interesting low mass motors, the driver electronics board, and a computer

-small company called "SVS Kits" (no longer available), this unit is
+interface.
+Sold by a small company called "SVS Kits" (no longer

-probably closer to a projector than a scanner, but it is shown here
+available), these units were probably closer to a projector than a scanner,

-complete because this is the way it came (as purchased, you guessed it,
+but it is shown here complete because this is the way they came (as

-on eBay).
-After mounting the parts on some aluminum plates, I had high
+purchased, you guessed it, on eBay).
+After mounting the parts on some

 This is one of the newer scanners I've received more recently.
 This one is